Aamer Sohail: Controversies

 In the 1996 World Cup Quarter Final in Bangalore against arch rival India, Sohail was captaining his side in pursuit of a relatively large target of 287 in 49 overs.
 With opening partner Saeed Anwar, he got Pakistan off to a flying start.
 With the score at 109 for one, and Saeed Anwar (48) back in the pavilion, Sohail smashed a delivery from Indian seamer Venkatesh Prasad through the covers for four.
 Both players exchanged words, and Sohail unnecessarily pointed his finger aggressively at Prasad.
 The next delivery clean-bowled him and triggered a batting collapse which ultimately lost the game and eliminated Pakistan from the competition.

 Sohail was at the heart of the match-fixing scandal that rocked cricket in the 1990s: as captain of the national team, his whistle-blowing may have negatively affected his international career.

+Post-retirement

 Cricket administration

 After retiring from cricket in 2001, Sohail became chief selector for the national team, his tenure ending in January 2004 when he was replaced by former national team wicketkeeper Wasim Bari.
 He continues to work as a cricket broadcaster.
 On 4 February 2014, he was again appointed as chief selector of the national team for the second time.